ahmetkale35/spring-boot-rest-crud-project/README.md

 | **PUT**     | `/api/items/{id}`    | Update an existing item.  |
 | **DELETE**  | `/api/items/{id}`    | Delete an item by ID.     |

-## Contribution

-Feel free to fork this repository, submit issues, or create pull requests to contribute to this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.